grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ### Production database

 Now it's time to configure the production database.

 By default, Rails 3 uses SQLite for all the databases, even the production one.
-It is not possible to use SQLite in production environment on the platform, reason being the [Non Persistent Filesystem][filesystem].
+However, it is not possible to use SQLite in the production environment on the platform, reason being the [Non Persistent Filesystem][filesystem].
 To use a database you should choose an Add-on from [Data Storage category][data-storage-addons].

 You can use MySQL or PostgreSQL databases.
 The following section shows how to use PostgreSQL, and the next one how to use MySQL.
 If you want, you can skip one of them.